Argile

-Argile was a French poetry and art magazine, which was published between 1973 and 1981 in Paris, France.
+Argile was a French poetry and art magazine, which was published by Maeght between 1973 and 1981 in Paris, France.

 History and profile

-Argile was founded by Aimé Maeght in Paris in 1973.
-The magazine ceased publication after its 24th issue in 1981.
-Claude Esteban edited the magazine.
+Argile was founded in Paris in 1973 by Claude Esteban at the request of Aimé Maeght after the magazine L'Éphémère had ceased publication in 1972.
+Argile was published from winter 1973 to its 24th issue in 1981.

-Portuguese poet Antonio Ramos Rosa is among the former contributors to the magazine.